chenchenzi/chenzixu/content/resources/4researchskill/bibliography1.md

 Apart from downloading and installing the Zotero desktop app, plugins have elevated Zotero to the next-level.
 The following plugins are must-haves.

+#### 1.4.1.1 Zotero connector
-**1.** [**Zotero Connector**](https://www.zotero.org/download/connectors) is the web browser plugin and available for Chrome, Firefox, or Safari, enabling automatically creating new items and populating the metadata fields using information available on the internet, with **a simple click**.
+[**Zotero Connector**](https://www.zotero.org/download/connectors) is the web browser plugin and available for Chrome, Firefox, or Safari, enabling automatically creating new items and populating the metadata fields using information available on the internet, with **a simple click**.
 A full-text PDF if available is downloaded together with the click.

 The figure below illustrates the Zotero plugin on Chrome, the blue webpage icon.
 When you hover your mouse on the icon, you will see "Save to Zotero".
 The icon changes along with the potential source document type.
 Sometimes the webpage icon is grey when the webpages don't provide any information Zotero can recognise.